 Paulette is proud to support full funding of Georgia’s Quality Basic Education formula — the first time QBE has been fully funded since its inception in 1984.
 The QBE addresses funding inequalities and means an additional $3m dedicated to Paulding County Schools, which in turn means more teachers and better pay for them.

 Securing funding for transportation improvements has been an important initiative for Paulette.
 She helped lead efforts to secure funding for the first widening of Paulding County’s Hwy.
 92 in 30 plus years, for the widening of Macland Road, and for the bridge improvements underway on 381.
 The Third Army Road Interchange is also moving forward

 Paulette is a businesswoman.
 She launched a successful marketing company in 1988 at the age of 21, a time when there weren’t many women-owned businesses.
 She grew the company into a multi-million-dollar business, creating hundreds of jobs in her local community.

 In 2000, Paulette was elected to the Board of Education in her local community and served until 2008.

 In 2006, Paulette launched a successful community magazine to highlight businesses and events in her local community while continuing to run her marketing company.

 Paulette is a graduate of the 2005 Leadership Cobb program and a 2011 graduate of the Leadership Paulding program.

-She is a mother of three grown children and a former member of her local Rotary Club.
-She has served as a judge for the state DECA awards competition in Atlanta.
-Paulette earned a Bachelor’s degree in Public Relations and Communication from Kennesaw State University.
+Paulette is the mother of three grown children.
+She earned a bachelor’s degree in Public Relations and Communication from Kennesaw State University.